markkdamm/lean-AI/userdata/variable-legend.md

-# Each column stands for:
+# Each column stands for

 * id: unique id for each row